 Online business (E-Commerce) is the most preferred way of doing business and reach every segment (Age, Price, Location, Gender, Products & Services, etc).
-Online business (E-Commerce) works in a different way than other conventional businesses in India.
+Online business (E-Commerce) works in a different way than other conventional bussiness in India.

 Currently, with foreign investment pumping huge money in online business; their unique operations model has been challenging to government on understanding and applying taxes to online businesses.
 This demand for GST to be upgrade in Indian market and be in par with other 140 countries.